cozy/cozy/README.md

 ![Cozy Logo](https://raw.githubusercontent.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

 Cozy is an app-based personal cloud you can host at home.
-It allows you to own and connect your data by turing a low-cost piece of hardware like a Raspberry Pi or an online VPS into a powerful app platform.
+It allows you to own and connect your data.
+It turns a low-cost piece of hardware like a Raspberry Pi or an online VPS into a powerful app platform.
 It comes with common applications like a contacts manager, calendar, webmail and filebox.
 An Android app is provided.
 You can sync your contacts, calendars and files with your mobile.
 Last but not least, the Cozy